WilliamEricCastillo/Multi-Threaded-GOL/README.md

 6. Run the program to simulate the game for a specified number of generations.
 7. View the final state of the grid in the console output.

-## Example Input File
+## Example Input Txt File

-The input file should contain the initial state of the grid, where 'X' represents live cells, '.' represents dead cells, and '15' represents the number of generations.
-For example:
+The input file should contain the initial state of the grid, where 'X' represents live cells and  '.' represents dead cells. <br> The number '15' at the bottom of the grid, represents the number of generations that will be executed. <br>
+<br> For example:

 ```
 ....................